A Note on Regularities of The Standard Quantized Matrix Algebra $M_q(n)$: 3. Main result

-{\bf Theorem 3.3} The standard quantized matrix algebra $M_q(n)$ has the following structural properties. (i) The Hilbert series of $M_q(n)$ is $\frac{1}{(1-t)^{n^2}}$. (ii) The Gelfand-Kirillov dimension GK.dim$M_q(n)=n^2$. (iii) The global homological dimension gl.dim$M_q(n)=n^2$. (iv) $M_q(n)$ is a classical quadratic Koszul algebra.
-6pt
+{\bf Theorem 3.1} Let $M_q(n)$ be the standard quantized matrix algebra.
+The following statements hold. (i) $M_q(n)$ is an Auslander regular algebra. (ii) $M_q(n)$ is Cohen-Macaulay. (iii) $M_q(n)$ is an Artin-Schelter regular algebra. (iv) $M_q(n)$ is a maximal order in its quotient division algebra.\v5